heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 _Returns_

 A string containing the equivalent 16-byte representation of the UUID.
+This function will also insert a new wallet ledger item into the user's wallet history that trackes this update.

 _Example_